 Step 7: Prime Cabinets

 Before painting, it’s important to prime the cabinets.
-This not only will make the paint look smoother but it will also make the paint look more solid and will avoid a whitewashed or distressed look.
+This not will make the paint look smoother but it will also make the paint look more solid and will avoid a whitewashed or distressed look.

-If you want a distressed look, priming is only necessary if you want the look to include a certain color for the background.
+If you want a distressed look, priming is necessary if you want the look to include a certain color for the background.
 You can also use chalk paint or milk paint which both provide a more distressed look.

 Step 8: Paint Cabinets